 What we strongly recommend against is going for generic, non-customized routes.
 It’s not enough to dig up a general industry marketing analysis.
 You need data for every segment: your area, each state covered by your services, etc. If your research is not thoroughly customized and specific, it won’t be of much help with your sales campaigns.

 The digital age is not going anywhere.
-New trends and solutions come, get outdated and then they are replaced with new options.
+New sales trends and solutions come, get outdated and then they are replaced with new options.
 Different companies adjust to these changes at a different pace.
 Being able to track these changes and respond defines the ultimate success of your marketing campaigns.
 Gathering and segmenting technographic data allows you to make sense of all that technology and focus only on the most relevant areas.

 On average, companies spend over $200 billion on software every year.
 It’s an integral part of their lives and work activities.
 Logically, it should be an integral part of your research.
 When you understand how your prospects implement and use technology, you can see more opportunities for client engagement, business lead generation, and building interest.
 Our main advice — don’t look at technographic data separately from your firmographic data and other types of prospect data.
 Only when all angles are presented to you, can you see the real source of your prospects’ issues or constraints and make all the components of your sales strategy click into place.